ritikrana4/ritikrana.in/content/blog/understand-this-keyword-in-javascript/index.md

 ---
 title: Understand "this" keyword in JavaScript
 date: "2020-04-18"
-description: "that is not this"
+description: "That is not this"
 ---

 Most of the time we confuse with this keyword in JavaScript.
 So lets simplify it.